 At this point, an enzyme called pepsin is added to the building blocks, causing them to take the form of human collagen.

 It isn't easily accessible that's why some sort in taking supplements to supply the collagen they need in their body.

 Is Vegan Collagen

-It’s also known for being cheap to produce and arguably safer than animal-derived collagen, as there are no animal-based illnesses what can be transmitted through the vegan version.
+It’s also known for being cheap to produce and arguably safer than animal-derived collagen, as there are no animal-based illnesses that can be transmitted through the plant-based version.

 Taking [animal-based] collagen supplements or multivitamins for skin is likely to be of little benefit and there is little robust, reliable and reproducible clinical data which show their benefit in boosting collagen.

-Dr. Anjali Mahto
+- Dr. Anjali

 Mahto, Dermatologist and author of “The Skincare Bible"

-Are There Vegan Collagen Sources?
+Vegan Collagen Sources?